utat-ss/HERON-systems-docs/README.md

 We're using GitHub instead of GDrive for this because we want to be able to track revisions and progress.
 Even if you just make a minor change: update the date, document revision number, and go ahead and reupload the file!

 ## How to upload files
 It's certainly handy to have a local copy of this repo on your computer.
 That's to say - if you are familiar with GitHub (through the CLI or the Desktop Client), please clone it locally and remember to pull every once in a while.
-This way, you can edit a file, run `git add <filename>` `git commit -m "updated <filename> with <changes>`, and `git push`, and things will be up to date as they should be.
+This way, you can edit a file, run `git add <filename>`, `git commit -m "updated <filename> with <changes>`, and `git push`, and things will be up to date as they should be.

 ### What if I don't understand GitHub?
 That's ok too!
 Go ahead and hit the green `Clone or Download` button in the top right, download the files as a .ZIP compression, and extract the file you need.
 Edit it as required, **_MAKE SURE YOU DO NOT CHANGE THE FILE NAME_**, and upload it using the `Upload Files` button, also in the top right.